ryrob30/mobile-services.en/help/using/usage/c-app-store-store-performance.md

 ![](assets/app_store_rating.png)

-You can click anywhere on the App Store Average Rating widget to display a graph and chart that displays the average rating by date.
+You can click anywhere on the **[!UICONTROL App Store Average Rating]** widget to display a graph and chart that displays the average rating by date.
 To view the data for a day, hover over that day.

 ![](assets/app_store_downloads_detail.png)